 According to the Mayo Clinic, 3 out of 4 women will experience a yeast infection at one point in their lives.
 Once you get a yeast infection, you’re more likely to get another one.

-If the yeast infection is reoccurring frequently or you are having problems getting rid of a yeast treatment with a conventional treatment, then another species of Candida might be the culprit.
-Microscopy, culture and sensitivity lab test can let your doctor know which type of Candida you have.
+If the yeast infection is reoccurring frequently or you are having problems getting rid of a yeast treatment with conventional treatment, then another species of Candida might be the culprit.
+Microscopy, culture, and sensitivity lab test can let your doctor know which type of Candida you have.

 The imbalance that allows the overgrowth of yeast to happen can be due to:

 - antibiotics (they lower the amount of lactobacillus, or good bacteria, in the vagina)